 Use this Iceland travel guide to help you avoid the most notorious Iceland tourist traps.
 We’ll guide on everything from getting a fair price for a taxi in Iceland to avoiding counterfeit goods.

-The "Lopapeysa", or Icelandic woolen sweater, is perhaps the most traditional Icelandic piece of clothing.
+The "Lopapeysa", or Icelandic woollen sweater, is perhaps the most traditional Icelandic piece of clothing.

 They originated in the early 20th century when imported threads transposed traditional Icelandic attire and the population had to come up with new ways of utilizing an unexpected abundance of native sheep wool.